indolering/dns.json/proposals/modular/readme.md

       "authority": Array<records>
     }

-All fields have been lower-cased, the rcode field has been replaced with keyword errors, the q-prefix in the question section dropped, and various values given defaults.
+All fields have been lower-cased, the `rcode` field has been replaced with keyword errors, `QR` replaced with `type`, the q-prefix in the question section dropped, and various values given defaults.
 The latter two changes may be controversial, but they would be big wins for readability and ergonomics.

 Extended
 ========